 Who can attend?

-The iQ Academy California – Los Angeles (IQLA) elementary program serves students in grades K–5 who reside in these California counties:
+The iQ Academy California – Los Angeles (IQLA) elementary program serves students in grades TK–5 who reside in these California counties:

 Los Angeles County